idefix-code/idefix/doc/source/modules/dust.rst

 Using the dust module
 ---------------------

 Several examples are provided in the :file:`test/Dust` directory.
-Each dust specie is considered in Idefix as a instance of the `Fluid`` class, hence one can apply the technics used for the gas to each dust specie.
-Because *Idefix* can handle an arbitrarily number of dust specie, each specie is stored in an instance of `Fluid` and stored in a container :code:`std::vector dust` in the `DataBlock`.
-The same is true for the mirror `DataBlockHost`: the dust primitive variable are all stored in the :code:`std::vector dustVc` .
+Each dust specie is considered in Idefix as a instance of the `Fluid` class, hence one can apply the technics used for the gas to each dust specie.
+Because *Idefix* can handle an arbitrarily number of dust species, each specie is stored in an instance of `Fluid` and stored in a container (:code:`std::vector dust`) in the `DataBlock`.
+The same is true for the mirror `DataBlockHost`: the dust primitive variable are all stored in :code:`std::vector dustVc` .
 For instance, initialising a single dust specie is done as follow:

 .. code-block:: c++